cpuskarz/nxos/README.md

 Couple of notes:
 1) You'll see a command in the .py of:  "push".
 Depending on your implementation of git/server, you might need:  "push origin master" instead.

-2) if you run into authentication challengs, check out this link: http://superuser.com/questions/338511/how-do-i-disable-password-prompts-when-doing-git-push-pull
+2) if you run into authentication challenges, check out this link: http://superuser.com/questions/338511/how-do-i-disable-password-prompts-when-doing-git-push-pull